Netanyahu meets with Biden and Harris to narrow gaps on a Gaza war cease-fire deal

 WASHINGTON (AP) — Israeli Prime Minister Benjamin Netanyahu visited the White House Thursday to discuss the war in Gaza -- and the possibility of securing a cease-fire deal -- with President Joe Biden and likely Democratic nominee Vice President Kamala Harris.

-Netanyahu's first White House visit since 2020, when former President Donald Trump was in office, comes at a time of growing pressure in Israel and the U.S. to find an endgame to the nine-month war that's left more than 39,000 dead in Gaza and some 1,200 dead in Israel.
+Netanyahu's first White House visit since 2020 comes at a time of growing pressure in Israel and the U.S. to find an endgame to the nine-month war that's left more than 39,000 dead in Gaza and some 1,200 dead in Israel.
 Dozens of Israeli hostages are still languishing in Hamas captivity.

-White House national security spokesman John Kirby said Biden was using the meeting to reiterate his calls for Israel and Hamas to quickly agree to a cease-fire deal that would bring home the remaining hostages.
+Biden reiterated in their Oval Office meeting his calls for Israel and Hamas to quickly agree to a cease-fire deal that would bring home the remaining hostages, according to White House national security spokesman John Kirby.
 White House officials say the negotiations are in the closing stages, but there are issues that need to be resolved.

 “The gaps are closable,” Kirby said.
 He added, “But it’s going to require, as it always does, some leadership, some compromise.”

-Harris is scheduled to meet separately on Thursday with Netanyahu and is also expected to press him on securing a deal to release the hostages, who were kidnapped during Hamas' Oct.
+Harris is scheduled to meet separately on Thursday with Netanyahu.
+She is also expected to press him on securing a deal to release the hostages kidnapped during Hamas' Oct.
 7 attack on Israel that launched the war.

-The Israeli leader is headed to Florida on Friday to meet with the Republican presidential nominee Trump.
+Netanyahu, last at the White House when former President Donald Trump was in office, is headed to Florida on Friday to meet with the Republican presidential nominee.

-Biden greeted Netanyahu in the Oval Office, where the Israeli leader thanked the president for his service.

 “From a proud Jewish Zionist to a proud Irish American Zionist, I want to thank you for 50 years of public service and 50 years of support for the state of Israel,” Netanyahu told Biden at the start of their meeting.

-Biden thanked Netanyahu and joked that his first meeting with an Israeli prime minister, Golda Meir, in 1973 soon after he was elected to the Senate came when he was only 12.

-A U.S.-backed proposal to release remaining hostages in Gaza over three phases is something that would be a legacy-affirming achievement for the 81-year-old Democrat, who abandoned his reelection bid and endorsed Harris.
+A U.S.-backed proposal to release remaining hostages in Gaza over three phases is something that would be a legacy-affirming achievement for Biden, who abandoned his reelection bid and endorsed Harris.
 It could also be a boon for Harris in her bid to succeed him.

-Following their talks, Biden and Netanyahu will meet the families of American hostages.
+Following their talks, Biden and Netanyahu met with the families of American hostages.

 For Harris, the meeting with Netanyahu is an opportunity to demonstrate that she has the mettle to serve as commander in chief.
 She's being scrutinized by those on the political left who say Biden hasn't done enough to force Netanyahu to end the war and by Republicans looking to brand her as insufficient in her support for Israel.